The following transcription is from a series of recordings my father made in the early 1990s:

 When they moved back to Sicily Island, Grandpa Steele built a house out on the old Steele place.
 Grandpa Steele planted over 100 pecan trees on the old Steele farm.

 The big two-story school had been built right out there beside the Steele place.
 Mr. Howard Wright, Mr. and Mrs. J. K. Stone and Mr. Jesse Beasley boarded with my grandparents on the old Steele place.

 Mr. Charles Mackey was the first principal at the two-story school.
 After he left, Mr. J. K. Stone was the principal.
-When Mr. Stone move up to be the superintendent of the parish, Mr. Howard Wright became the principal.
+When Mr. Stone moved up to be the superintendent of the parish, Mr. Howard Wright became the principal.
 In 1917, Howard Wright moved up to be the parish superintendent.